Bachelor of Science in Computer Science

 - Appointments can be made by contacting Ms. Young.

-- Currently enrolled students who are already declared CS majors will normally receive an email around the mid-point of the semester, via the SSC-Campus system, with instructions on how to sign up for an advising appointment in order to be advised for the upcoming semester.
+- Currently enrolled students who are already declared CS majors will normally receive an email around the mid-point of the semester, via the EAB Navigate system, with instructions on how to sign up for an advising appointment in order to be advised for the upcoming semester.

 - Get prepared for your appointment by reviewing expectations and responsibilities for advisement below.